 Let’s summarize all the good things we’ve learned about Priority Pass:

 - Any airline, any ticket.
 You don’t need to be a business class passenger or a high-end airline passenger.

-- Membership is an add-on perk for many credit cards.
-Essentially, you’re paying much less for a very high return.
+- Membership is an add-on perk for many travel rewards credit cards.
+Essentially, you’re paying much less by opting for a travel rewards credit card, if you travel frequently, while getting a very high return.

 - Amazing amenities.
 Not only are you taken care of inside the airport, but you are also given discounts and credits on accommodations and car rentals.